tomcruzana/wi-view/README.md

 # wifi-cred-fetcher
-app that fetches your saved wifi password and other credentials.
+app that fetches your saved wifi passwords and other credentials.